 - Subject line doesn’t honestly represent the content of the message

 - No indication that it is an ad

 - No option to unsubscribe

 - No address

-While making all of these mistakes in one email is likely a dedicated effort by a spammer, making one or two of these mistakes can happen to honest marketers.
-Be careful when crafting your emails to ensure that you have to necessary features in place to comply with CAN-SPAM.
+While making all of these mistakes in one email is likely a dedicated effort by a spammer, making one or two mistakes can happen to honest marketers.
+Be careful when crafting your emails to ensure you have the necessary features in place to comply with CAN-SPAM.